Arrive in Oslo and spend the day exploring the historical and beautiful Norwegian capital.

-After breakfast, make your own way to Oslo Central Railway Station to commence your ‘Norway in a Nutshell’ adventure by boarding the train to Myrdal.
-Enjoy one of the world's most scenic rail journeys as you travel from Oslo through farmland, past snow-covered forests and glacial peaks.
+After breakfast, make your own way to Oslo Central Railway Station to commence your ‘Norway in a Nutshell' adventure by boarding the train to Myrdal.
+Enjoy one of the world's most scenic rail journeys as you travel from Oslo through farmland, past lush green forests and majestic peaks.

 At Myrdal join the famous Flåm Railway - a marvel of railway engineering, descending more than 900 metres to the town of Flåm.
 Take time to explore at your the town and even a visit to the local brewery or the Flåm railway museum.

 After breakfast, board the ferry from Flåm to Gudvangen, enjoying the spectacular views as you pass through the narrow Nærøyfjord.
-Known for its snow-capped mountain peaks, deep valleys, fast-flowing rivers and thunderous waterfalls, the journey along the valley from Gudvangen to Voss is as beautiful as it sounds.
+Known for extensive mountain peaks, deep valleys, fast-flowing rivers and thunderous waterfalls, the journey along the valley from Gudvangen to Voss is as beautiful as it sounds.

 You may enjoy a stroll in the cobblestone alleyways, a bite at an outdoor café or restaurant, a trip on the Fløibanen funicular or a visit to the famous fish market.

-Following breakfast and another chance to explore this picturesque city, join the ship at the port to begin your voyage towards the Arctic circle and the Northern Lights.
+Following breakfast and another chance to explore this picturesque city, join the ship at the port to begin your voyage towards the Arctic circle and the Midnight Sun.

 After we depart, enjoy a tasty dinner buffet made from fresh coastal produce.
 We sail north from Bergen along the Viking route of Hjeltefjord.
 Spend the rest of the evening relaxing as you admire the spectacular landscapes from the deck or in our panorama lounge.